Kyrin Galloway

 Kyrin Galloway (born 10 July 1999) is an American-Australian professional basketball player for the Cairns Taipans of the Australian National Basketball League (NBL).
 He played college basketball for the UNC Greensboro Spartans.

+Early life

+Galloway grew up playing tennis and was a Roger Federer fan, only picking up basketball around age 14.

 High school career

 Galloway attended Milton High School.
 As a senior, he averaged 14 points, 10 rebounds, and 4 blocks per game.
 Galloway was named to the All-Region team and led Milton to a 2016 Final Four appearance.

 College career

 As a freshman, Galloway posted 2.2 points and 2.2 rebounds per game off the bench.
 He averaged 5.7 points and 4.4 rebounds per game as a sophomore.
 On 9 November 2018, Galloway scored a career-high 32 points in a 97-91 loss to LSU.
 He averaged 9.4 points and 4.3 rebounds per game as a junior.
 As a senior, Galloway averaged 8.6 points, 4.1 rebounds and a Southern Conference-leading 1.7 blocks per game, shooting 39.8 percent from the field.